Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 Categories of Workers Eligible for E-Shram Card

-🔹 Labour & Construction Workers
+🔹 Labour and Construction Workers

 • Masons